 he most recent comprehensive work on submerged aquatic vegetation was conducted in 2003-2004 by Hairston, Johnson and Lord (2005) as part of an investigation to assess the use of biological control for Eurasian watermilfoil in Otisco Lake.
-In this investigation the littoral zone or area where rooted or attached plants grow was defined as 5.6 meters (18.4 feet) or less.
+In this investigation the littoral zone or area where rooted or attached plants grow was defined as 18.4 feet or less.

-Twenty aquatic plant species were identified from Otisco Lake with native coontail (Ceratophyllum demersum) and the non-native Eurasian water-milfoil (Myriophyllum spicatum) as codominants.
+Twenty aquatic plant species were identified from Otisco Lake with native coontail (Ceratophyllum demersum) and the non-native Eurasian watermilfoil (Myriophyllum spicatum) as codominants.
 Other abundant species included: water stargrass (Zosterella dubia), water celery (Vallisneria americana). elodea (Elodea canadensis), southern naiad (Najas guadalupensis) and curly leaf pondweed (Potamogeton crispus).

-Greatest macrophyte abundance was found in the extreme northern end of the lake to roughly one mile south of the narrows.
+Greatest macrophyte abundance was found in the extreme northern end of the lake to roughly one mile south of the Narrows.
 Densities were greater in the eastern half of the lake than on the western side.
 On the western side of the lake, the Lader Point area had the highest densities of aquatic vegetation while the rest of the western shore had densities characterized as sparse or non-existent.

-This is largely due to the steep drop off in water depth which provides a very narrow littoral zone.
+This is largely due to the steep drop-off in water depth which provides a very narrow littoral zone.
 The only area along the Causeway where medium to dense vegetation densities were found was in the extreme southeast corner.
-Most of the eastern near shore was found have moderate or high densities.
-The lake south of the Causeway had little vegetation present (Hairston, Johnson and Lord 2005).
+Most of the eastern near shore was found to have moderate or high densities.
+Little vegetation was present south of the Causeway.
+Hairston, Johnson and Lord 2005).
+Locations of dense vegetation from the study are shown in (Figure 1, Appendix A).